 How to Create a Simple Real Estate Proforma

 We’ll go through a more detailed example below, but first let’s start with the basic real estate proforma format.
-This is often what will be created during a back of the envelope analysis, prior to moving on to a more detailed projection.
-A proforma can be completed for a single period of time such as a year, or over multiple time periods.
+This is often what will be created during a back of the envelope analysis, before moving on to a more detailed projection.
+A proforma can be completed for a single period of time, such as a year, or over multiple time periods.
 At a high level, a simple proforma is often structured like this:

 Let’s look closer at each of these line items.